BASIC interpreter: Debugging

 For step-by-step execution, the TRON or TRACE instruction could be used at the command prompt or placed within the program itself.
 When it was turned on, line numbers were printed out for each line the program visited.
 The feature could be turned off again with TROFF or NOTRACE.

-Some implementations such as the Microsoft interpreters for the various marks of TRS-80 included the command ON ERROR GOSUB.
+Some implementations such as the Microsoft interpreters for the various TRS-80 models included the command ON ERROR GOSUB.
 This would redirect program execution to a specified line number for special error handling.

 Unlike most BASICs, Atari BASIC scanned the just-entered program line and reported syntax errors immediately.
 If an error was found, the editor re-displayed the line, highlighting the text near the error in inverse video.

 In many interpreters, including Atari BASIC, errors are displayed as numeric codes, with the descriptions printed in the manual.
 Many MS-BASIC used two-character abbreviations (e.g., SN for SYNTAX ERROR).
 Palo Alto Tiny BASIC and Level I BASIC used three words for error messages: "WHAT?" for syntax errors, "HOW?" for run-time errors like GOTOs to a line that didn't exist or numeric overflows, and "SORRY" for out-of-memory problems.